open-contracts/docs/docs/source/setup.rst

   PROVIDER=<---the Ethereum address that should get your rewards-->
   REGISTRY=<---the IP of an existing registry--->
   PRICE=<---the amount of OPN * 10^18 that you demand users pay when submitting your results. --->
-  NO_DEMAND_TIMEOUT=<---how long the oracle enclave should run before shutting down. leave empty to run forever-->
+  NO_DEMAND_TIMEOUT=<---how long the oracle enclave should run before shutting down if no user arrives. leave empty to run forever-->

 Note that the registry will always forward the user to the cheapest available oracle.
 Finally, start your enclave via: